thomasptharakan/about-me/README.md

 This repository ("about-me") contains the code for a static portfolio website.
 The current website contains a few details about me, my avatar image and links to a few of the projects I have worked on.

 The Website is built using html and css and has been optimised with comments and and appropriate use of semantic tags.
-The site is responsive and has been configured for Desktops (>769px+), tablet(481px-768px) and mobile device(<480px) screens.
+The site is responsive and has been configured for Desktops (>=900px+), smaller screens (<900px) screens.

 Link to hosted site : https://thomasptharakan.github.io/about-me/